 High corticosteroid levels, either from medications or due to over-active adrenal glands (Cushing’s disease) can cause elevated triglyceride levels.

-A peculiar form of diabetes in cats, due to a tumor in the pet’s pituitary gland (adenoma-induced acromegaly) can also cause high blood triglyceride levels in cats due to over production of growth hormone.
+A peculiar and rare form of diabetes in cats, due to a tumor in the pet’s pituitary gland (adenoma-induced acromegaly), is also reported to cause high blood triglyceride levels in cats due to the over production of growth hormone (GH). (ref)

-Methimazole (Tapazol), given to hyperthyroid cats, is said to sometimes elevate your pet’s triglyceride and cholesterol levels.
-Megestrol and depopovera – occasionally given to cats with Eosinophilic granuloma complex or miliary dermatitis can also increase triglyceride levels, as can corticosteroid medications.
+Methimazole (Tapazol), given to control hyperthyroidism in cats, is said to sometimes elevate the pet’s triglyceride and cholesterol levels.
+Megesterol and depopovera – occasionally given to cats with Eosinophilic granuloma complex or miliary dermatitis can also increase triglyceride levels, as can all corticosteroid medications.

-When your dog or cat is overweight and your veterinarian has eliminated other possible explanations for its high blood triglyeride level, a diet change could be in order.
+When your dog or cat is overweight and your veterinarian has eliminated other possible explanations for its high blood triglyceride level, a diet change might be in order.

-CBC/WBC and blood chemistry values including a blood glucose screen for diabetes (dog) (cat), cholesterol level, Thyroid panel for hypothyroidism (free T-4) , ACTH stimulation test or low dose dexamethasone suppression tests for Cushing's disease , TLI, cPL® or fPL® for Pancreatitis, fructosamine test for diabetes, urinalysis including protein:creatinine ratio, microalbuminuria test
+CBC/WBC , blood chemistry values including a blood glucose, screen for diabetes (dog) (cat), cholesterol level, Thyroid panel for hypothyroidism (free T-4) , ACTH stimulation test or low dose dexamethasone suppression test for Cushing's disease , TLI, cPL® or fPL® for Pancreatitis, fructosamine test for diabetes, urinalysis including protein:creatinine ratio, microalbuminuria test